ivans-innovation-lab-monorepos/my-company-backend/README.md

 Organizing multiple teams over a one repo is hard, and this is a big drawback of a mono-repo environment.

-For me it was important to realize directions in which my organization can move to be able to produce quality code fast.
-Will you go to mono-repo or multi-repo really doesn't matter, you should be able to go in both directions.
-The thing is to make your architecture aware of this, and structure your applications accordingly.
+It was important to realize directions in which your organization can shift to be able to produce quality code fast.
+Will you go to mono-repo or multi-repo really doesn't matter, you should be able to go in both directions!
+You have to make your architecture aware of this, and structure your applications accordingly.

 ## Running instructions